 In Canada, the Triple Crown is restricted to Canadian-bred three-year-olds and commences with the prestigious Queen’s Plate.
 Our partners offer the best Queen’s Plate Stakes odds and pricing to serve our customers.

 One hard and fast rule for tossing a horse completely out of the mix is a quick analysis of the runner's previous Beyer Speed Figures.
 In most years, the Kentucky Derby winner will have earned a Beyer Figure of close to 100 before running in the Derby.

-This has been true for each of the last five Kentucky Derby winners and would certainly hold true with a larger sampling.
+This was true for each of the five Kentucky Derby winners between 2013 - 2016 and would certainly hold with a larger sampling.
 Nyquist (2016), American Pharoah (2015), California Chrome (2014), Orb (2013) and I'll Have Another (2012) all recorded Beyer Figures exceeding, or close to 100 in their prep races before going on to win the roses.

 Fast Horses Beat Slow Horses